All Articles

 Verifying the Download

-Verifying your download is an important step: we generate a "checksum" for Pop!_OS images and recommend that you verify that your download matches that checksum before trying to install.
-This ensures that you've received the full, complete download and that it is not corrupted.
+A "checksum" for Pop!_OS images is available on the software download page, and it's recommended to verify your download matches the checksum before trying to install.
+This ensures you've received the full, complete download and that it's not corrupted.

 For Ubuntu/Pop!_OS

-Assuming you downloaded Pop!_OS to your ~/Downloads folder, open the Terminal ( + T on Pop!_OS or Ctrl + Alt + T on Ubuntu) and run the following command:
+Assuming you downloaded Pop!_OS to your ~/Downloads folder, open the Terminal (SUPER + T on Pop!_OS or Ctrl + Alt + T on Ubuntu) and run the following command:

 For MacOS